ray1729/recipes/chickenpilaf.recipe.md

 ## Metadata

-tags: Saturday Kitchen, Main Course
+tags: Saturday Kitchen, Main Dishes

 author: adapted from a recipe by Georgina Hayden